 Shop around.
 This is really important.
 Providers use different algorithms to determine what they’ll charge, and they weigh different factors differently.
 This means putting legwork in BEFORE the time comes to close on your house.
 You’ll have to have home insurance in place to close, and the provider suggested by your lender or real-estate agent might not be the right choice for you.

 Scruggs, the Farmers agent in Phoenix, cautions homebuyers to do their own research.
-“A lot of mortgage companies use in-house providers,” he says, warning that those providers might not be the right choice for you.
+“A lot of mortgage companies use in-house providers,” he says, warning that those providers might not be the best option.
 “It’s like shopping for the mortgage itself,” he says.
 “You want to find that middle ground between cost and value.
 Lower cost doesn’t always have the value.”

 Save a bundle.
 Most home insurance providers also sell car insurance.
 In fact, most would rather sell car insurance—it’s generally more lucrative.
 Result: You’ll get a big price break—as much as 20 percent—for buying both policies from the same provider.
 You also can receive savings by purchasing other types of insurance—boat, motorcycle, etc.—from the same provider.